 Bluestacks works fine but it is heavy software and slows down the system.
 It is also very basic and lacks the developer-oriented features.
 So, you might want to know some good alternatives to Bluestacks.
 So, here is the list of 5 best alternatives to Bluestacks app player.

 Here is the list of best alternatives to Bluestacks.
-These software also good Android Emulators to run Anroid apps on desktop.
+These software are also good Android Emulators to rAndroidoid apps on the desktop.

 1. Console OS